weareholon/declaraciobarcelona/Declaració de Barcelona 1.0 (EN).md

 # Draft of the declaration emerging from the Cultivation group, in May 2025.
 Version machine translated from catalan.
+Send amendments or comments on the Declaration to culturopolis@diba.cat

 ## ** Preamble **